faudio/faudio/doc/Interfaces.md

 }
 ~~~~

-As \ref doremir_interface returns a pointer to the interface or `null`, it can be used for dynamically inspecting a whether an arbitrary pointer supports an interface or not.
+As \ref doremir_interface returns a pointer to the interface or `null`, it can be used for dynamically
+inspecting a whether an arbitrary pointer supports an interface or not.
 If a type is known to support an
 interface at compile-time, this check can be omitted.

 ~~~~
 bool has_equality(doremir_ptr a)
 {
-    return doremir_interface(doremir_eq, a);
+    return doremir_interface(doremir_equal_i, a);
 }
 ~~~~